The Excel Autofill feature can be used to populate a range of cells with either a repeat value, a series of values, or

 The Excel Autofill feature also works with functions and formulas in Excel.
 However, with this type of Autofill, there is no 'series fill' option.
 Instead, Excel observes the rules of Absolute and Relative Cell References (i.e. if a row or column reference is preceded by a $ sign, excel will keep the reference constant as the formula is copied to other cells; Otherwise, the row or column reference will be adjusted as the formula is copied to other cells.

 The Excel Autofill can happily handle data in more than one row or column.
 This is shown in the example below, in which cells A1 and A2 initially have numerical values 1 and 2, and cells B1 and B2 initially both have the numerical value 3.

 Highlighting cells A1 to B2, and then dragging the fill handle down columns A and B causes the Autofill to complete both columns with their own series (i.e. column A completes with 1, 2, 3, 4, ..., and column B completes with 3, 3, 3, 3, ...)

 For speed, you can Autofill a full column by double-clicking on the fill handle of a highlighted cell (or range of cells).
-If the cells below the highlighted cell (or range) has values in it, double clicking the fill handle causes the Autofill to fill down the current column until it encounters a blank cell.
+If the cells below the highlighted cell (or range) has values in it, double clicking the fill handle causes the Autofill to fill down the current column until it reaches the end of the current data range.